 - Avoid repetitive or standard questions while interviewing them.
 Your questions should be unique enough to expose their shortcomings.

-- Look for people with a refreshing perspective towards this job role.
+- Look for people with a refreshing perspective toward this job role.

 - Frame interview questions to understand their skills align with the job requirements.